Type of Cyprus company available:

 Directors in a Cyprus company:

-Minimum of one.
-Can be of any nationality and residence and can be a physical person or a corporate entity.
+A minimum of one director is required.
+They can be of any nationality and residence and can be a physical person or a corporate entity.

 Shareholders in a Cyprus company: